cicada-lang/inet-js/docs/articles/programming-with-interaction-nets.md

 in many use cases, this is obviously not practical.

-But fortunately, our language already has two layers, the upper layer is pure interaction nets, the lower layer is a stack-based postfix notation general programming language.
+But fortunately, our language already has two layers, the upper layer is interaction nets, the lower layer is general programming language for building nets.

-We can make the whole language a practical programming language, simply by extending this lower layer language.
+By extending this lower layer language, we can introduce another computation model -- actor model, then we can make the whole language a practical programming language, by combining the pure parallel computation of interaction nets with async message passing of actor model.

-How to design such extension?
+How to design such language extension?

+How to express the side-effect of message passing in our type system?

 Please see the report of my next project :)